Frequently Asked Questions about Weather Delays, Closings and Early Dismissals

 How can I prepare for weather delays, closings and early releases?

 The district recognizes that school delays, closings and early releases may interfere with regular family routines.
 Your child will adjust better to the changes if you have a family plan for each scenario in place and have discussed it with your child in advance.
 The district will make every effort to make its decision as early as possible to allow maximum notification for families.

 The following are some of the most common scenarios for school delays, closings and early releases:

 School Delays – 2-hour delay

 A two-hour delay is scheduled only if the district believes that conditions may clear up enough to ultimately have school.
 A 2-hour delay gives the district additional time to assess road conditions prior to sending buses out for student pick up.
-When a 2-hour delay is in effect, parents should continue to monitor their phone and/or local media for further updates in case conditions do not sufficiently improve and school is cancelled.
+When a 2-hour delay is in effect, parents should continue to monitor their phone and/or local media for further updates in case conditions do not sufficiently improve and school is canceled.

 • Start times are delayed 2 hours at all school locations.